FGA-DIKU/EHR/corebehrt/azure/README.md

-# Running CoreBEHRT in Azure with SDK v2
+# Running BONSAI in Azure with SDK v2

 ## Setting up the instance environment